wei-song1/ip/README.md

 **TODO Things**
 1. Level 7: Save user tasks without having to type 'bye'
 2. Level 8: Add more stretch goals like sorting tasks by dates or a command to print deadlines/events occurring on a specific date
+3. Add more JUnit tests and fix the exceptions